search

 Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-When engaging in hedging trades with Exness, please note the following points.
+When engaging in hedging trades on Exness, please keep the following points in mind.

 Exness does not have any specific prohibitions or detailed rules regarding hedging.
-However, since rules vary by broker, if you plan to engage in hedging using accounts with other brokers, you must review their terms and conditions in advance.
+However, since rules vary by FX broker, if you plan to engage in hedging using an account with another broker, you must review their terms and conditions in advance.

-Please be aware that violating the Terms of Service may result in penalties such as the forfeiture of profits or the freezing of your account.
+Please be aware that if you violate the Terms of Service, you may be subject to penalties such as forfeiture of profits or account suspension.

-The required margin is offset only for hedging positions within the same account
+Required margin is offset only for hedging positions within the same account.

 両建て取引時の証拠金表示